Marcus Silcock

 Spectacles

 I am working on a new book of lyrical essays, inspired by my creative non-fiction workshop, run by the terrific Amy (McDaniel) Robinson.
 Highly recommended.
-“My hair should have nothing to do with it, and yet it does, this thick coarse hair, often unruly, I prefer to tame it.
-My hippy phases were Jesus phases,… Read more
+“My hair should have nothing… Read more.

 -